isomerpages/govtech-gobusiness/_FAQ/1f-nonessentialservices.md

 #### **9. Should my company continue with medical insurance coverage for foreign employees, given that they are unable to work during the suspension of activities?**
 Yes, employers who fail to meet the medical insurance requirement for their foreign workers (WP, S Pass holders and FDW) may be fined up to $10,000 or jailed up to 12 months, or both.
 In addition, they may be barred from employing foreign workers.
 The medical insurance requirement is not applicable to EP holders.

-#### **10. Can my employees leave their dormitories during the period of suspension of activities?**
-Yes, provided they are not sick and not under Leave of Absence (LOA)/Stay Home Notice (SHN) or Quarantine Orders (QO).
-However, they should only do so for essential activities, such as to get food, health care or commute to their job in an essential service.
-They should also observe safe distancing measures when they are out.

-#### **11. Can foreign employees be redeployed to work on areas that are not within their current approved vocations?
+#### **10. Can foreign employees be redeployed to work on areas that are not within their current approved vocations?
 If so, what are the procedures that companies need to follow?**
-Employers can write in to MOM with reasons for the redeployment and seek for permission to do so.
+Employers can write in to MOM with reasons for the redeployment and seek permission to do so.

-#### **12. If a company is not on the list of essential services, can it continue to operate from home?
+#### **11. If a company is not on the list of essential services, can it continue to operate from home?
 Must it also stop operations?
 E.g. trading firms, software development whose clients are overseas.**
 Businesses that are not exempted can continue their operations as long as it does not require physical activity or staff movement in Singapore.
 These activities must take place through telecommuting.